Where Should Women Go After Primary Treatment?

 - Gender-separate treatment for women by women

-- The Matrix model has been proven effective in achieving independence from addiction
+- The Matrix Model helping patients achieve independence from addiction

-- Early recovery groups give patients the essential skills for establishing and maintaining sobriety
+- The program provides patients with the essential skills for establishing and maintaining sobriety

-- Weekly individual therapy helps clients enhance the quality of recovery
+- Weekly individual therapy that helps patients enhance the quality of their recovery

-- Social Support helps clients successfully “resocialize,” or transition to an alcohol and drug free lifestyle that supports recovery
+- Social Support that helps patients transition to an alcohol and drug-free lifestyle that supports recovery

 - Individual and Conjoint Therapy – Provided at the outpatient location